data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/filefabric.md

       This is a session token which rclone caches in the config file.
 It is usually valid for 1 hour.

       Don't set this value - rclone will set it automatically.

+   --filefabric-token-expiry
+      Token expiry time.

+      Don't set this value - rclone will set it automatically.